rohitsoni007/mcp-gearbox-js/README.md

 ## Prerequisites

 - Node.js 20.0.0 or higher
-- Python 3.11+ (automatically detected during installation)
+- uv or Python 3.11+ (automatically detected during installation)
 - Git (for installation from source)

 ## Usage